infinum/eightshift-docs/website/blog/2022-09-07-block-variations.md

 hide_table_of_contents: false
 ---

-Let's picture the following scenario.
-You create a block with many options and want multiple versions of that block available with already set options.
+Let's picture the following scenario: You just created a block with many options and now you want multiple versions of that block available with pre-set options.
 That's where variations come in handy!
 <!--truncate-->

 ## What are variations?